Born in New York, on November 26, to Russian parents who emigrated after the Revolution.

 Numerous recordings, in solo (Brahms’ Handel Variations), concerto (Mozart’s K. 449 under Casals), and chamber music (five trios by Beethoven and Schubert with Schneider and Casals).
 Spends two weeks on holiday in Greece, discovering the ancient Greek civilization.

 Takes over the artistic direction of the Prades Festival.
-In December, plays Brahms’ 2nd Concerto in New York with Szell, Chopin’s Second in Detroit with Paray and Beethoven’s Fourth in Philadelphia with Ormandy.
+In December, plays the Brahms Second Concerto in New York with Szell, the Chopin Second in Detroit with Paray and the Beethoven Fourth in Philadelphia with Ormandy.

 His recital in London is awarded the Harriet Cohen Prize for the best recital of the season.